|

 The Giana Pocket Shawl is a squishy knit in garter stitch.

-Read more of the top knitting patterns from last year in this round up.
+More top knitting patterns popular with knitters in this round up.

 Yarn

 Touch of Alpaca* is a lovely blend of acrylic and alpaca, which is hypoallergenic.
-I’m living in my sweater.
+It’s warm, wears well, washable and perfect for worsted sweater patterns.

 Stitch